HaxeFoundation/haxe-evolution/proposals/0000-inline-markup.md

 parser.pos = start + openingTag.length;

+//below `hasNeither` and `count` are left as an excercise to the reader

 switch source.indexOf('/>', parser.pos) {
   case v if (v != -1 && hasNeither(source, parser.pos, v, ['<', '>'])):
     parser.pos = v + 2;